-The Investment Committee should, on a quarterly basis, review the performance of the Fund using the performance benchmarks outlined above.
+The Finance, Audit and Investment Committee should, on a six month basis, review the performance of the Fund using the performance benchmarks outlined above.

 Reporting and Administration

-The Investment Committee will provide quarterly reports and an annual report summarising current investment strategies, the Fund’s performance, and any other relevant information to the Board.
+The Finance, Audit and Investment Committee will provide reports and an annual report summarising current investment strategies, the Fund’s performance, and any other relevant information to the Board.

 External Advisors and Review